I'd say it's amazing what we don't know out there versus what we think we know.

 There are plenty of Americans to do these H-1B jobs, but they want to pay the immigrants less money than us because they'll accept less money.

-Uh but this guy from Oracle says, hey, we may have to take the company offshore, i.e., getting away from U.S. law on this.
+But this guy from Oracle said, hey, we may have to take the company offshore, i.e. Getting away from U.S. law on this, to hire the people we need, to hire the people we want.

-He says if we have to do that, we're going to take a PR hit.
+He says, if we have to do that, we're going to take a PR hit.

 That cannot be in our overall interest or the country's interests.